SachinSaligram/alexa-scrum-bot/DESIGN.md

 1 Preconditions
    User must have access to the Scumster Bot and his/her name listed as member of the JIRA Scrum team.
 If absent for a particular stand-up, updates have to be supplied prior to meeting in the Application.
 2 Main Flow
+   User triggers the Scrumster application using a key phrase such as "Hey Scrumster".
 User initiates meeting with Bot by introducing him/herself.
 Bot starts by looking for each member's name on the Team list [S1].
 It then checks if the member is present or absent in the scheduled meeting [S2].
 If present Scrumster will tell the member the tasks assigned to him/her [S3].
 User shall give updates on each listed task [S4].
 If the team member is absent or on PTO, the Scrumster Bot shall already have this information collected through the centralized portal [E1].
 3 Subflows
   [S1] Bot checks for all members on the team having access to the JIRA board.
   [S2] Bot checks if the member is present or absent.